aws/serverless-application-model/docs/globals.rst

 .. contents::

-Resources in a SAM template tend to have shared configuration such as Runtime, Memory, VPC Settings, Environment Variables, Cors etc. Instead of duplicating this information in every resource, you can write them once in the  ``Globals`` section and let all resources inhert it.
+Resources in a SAM template tend to have shared configuration such as Runtime, Memory, VPC Settings, Environment Variables, Cors, etc. Instead of duplicating this information in every resource, you can write them once in the ``Globals`` section and let all resources inherit it.

 Example: